 Group Programs-Training

-Teens in Action is a fun, informative, video-based program designed specifically for youth (13-17).
+Teens in Action is a fun, informative, video-based program designed specifically for youth (11-17).
 Kids learn basic life skills such as respect, responsibility, courage, cooperation, and self-esteem over the course of six, two hour sessions.
-The Center has developed a trauma informed version of Teens in Action that teaches: personal safety skills, explains the risks teens face regarding drugs, violence, and reckless sexuality, how to resist peer pressure, and helps teens understand the impact of trauma and paths for healing.
+Teens in Action teaches: personal safety skills, explains the risks teens face regarding drugs, violence, and reckless sexuality, how to resist peer pressure, and helps teens understand the impact of trauma and paths for healing.
 For the purpose of confidentiality, Teens in Action is reserved for youth who have been forensically interviewed at the Center.

 Contact Jaime Anderson at 970.245.3788 for more information.